 Ultimate 5-Day Florida Keys Roadtrip from Key Largo to Key West

 Visiting The Florida Keys is like visiting the Caribbean, but without needing a passport!
-We spent 5 days doing a roadtrip through The Florida Keys.
+We spent 5 days doing a Florida Keys road trip itinerary through the Florida Keys.
 Flying into Miami International Airport (MIA), we rented a car and made our way down the 113-mile Overseas Highway, one of the most beautiful drives in the USA.
-Our first stop was at Key Largo, where we spent a two days to relax, before making our way to Key West for Pride.
-There’s so much to do and see in The Florida Keys, we picked out the our the top hotels, restaurants, bars, and tours, and put them all in this guide.
+Our first stop was at Key Largo, where we spent two days relaxing before making our way to Key West, Florida, for Pride.
+There’s so much to do and see in The Florida Keys, so we picked out the top hotels, restaurants, bars, and tours and put them all in this guide.

-Key West is so full of pride, great community, amazing food, and so much to see — we can’t wait to get back for next year’s Pride!
+Key West is so full of pride, great community, amazing food, and so much to see, we can’t wait to get back for next year’s Pride!
+A Key West, Florida, road trip is a must-do for every traveler, and Key West Pride adds an extra layer of excitement!
 Key West Pride is typically held every year the second weekend in June.
+A road trip ending at the mecca of Key West's gay bars while providing plenty of time and space to hit some historic locations along the way will make you not want to leave.
+Whether you are a seasoned traveler or a first-timer, this road trip is one you won’t forget!

 Here is the full 5-day itinerary to Key Largo, Key West and The Florida Keys!